kammitama5/Bootstrap_tutorial_with_Mallory/README.md

 - Wait.
 WHO!?

-- Mallory was one of our guests for "Coding for Product", in which we made an app within five weeks in teams, using different stacks.
+- Mallory was one of our guests for "Coding for Product"(in which we made an app within five weeks in teams, using different stacks).

 Mallory's Bootstrap tutorial